Press conference provides updates on investigation into Floyd woman’s murder

 "I will not rest until the 911 center is put back into the Kentucky State Police post," Wohlander said.
 "Citizens of this county, whether you live in Prestonsburg or whether you live in Floyd County, you deserve to know that when you call 911, somebody's going to come, and you need to know that it's going to be dispatched."

-Wohlander said he doesn’t understand why Floyd County's dispatching services were moved from the KSP to the City of Prestonsburg.
+Wohlander said he didn't understand why Floyd County's dispatching services were moved from the KSP to the City of Prestonsburg.

 "We're going to get some intervention from Gov. Beshear's office," he said, adding that Spradlin's family plans to meet with Beshear's top aide, Rocky Adkins, about the 911 issue.

-"If it becomes necessary, and I don't think it will, I'm confident that Andy Beshear and Rocky Adkins will say to the commissioner, 'Put it back over at the Pikeville post,’” Wohlander said.
+"If it becomes necessary, and I don't think it will, I'm confident that Andy Beshear and Rocky Adkins will say to the commissioner, 'Put it back over at the Pikeville post.'"

 Wohlander said money was the reason that dispatching services were taken from the KSP post and given to Prestonsburg by the Floyd County Fiscal Court.